 Greyhaven Exotic Bird Sanctuary was founded in 1998 as a safe haven for parrots that are injured orphaned, abused, neglected and abandoned in Metro Vancouver.
 Its mission is to enhance the quality of life for parrots in Metro Vancouver by offering a refuge for abandoned, abused and unwanted birds; providing medical treatments and professional avian veterinary services; placing birds into permanent loving homes and educating current and potential bird owners of the special needs that parrots require to live a long healthy and happy life.
-Over the past 12 years, Greyhaven has taken in and found new adoptive homes for more than 2,000 parrots.
+Over the past 13 years, Greyhaven has taken in and found new adoptive homes for more than 2,200 parrots.

-Greyhaven Exotic Bird Sanctuary is seeking a \$10,000 grant to support Greyhaven's ongoing rehabilitation efforts including covering the costs of avian veterinary care and treatments for sick and abused parrots entering the program and to help cover operational expenses to run the sanctuary.
-Also, to assist in controlling internal temperature on a south facing aviary, Greyhaven would like to purchase and install blinds.
+Greyhaven Exotic Bird Sanctuary is seeking a \$12,500 grant to support Greyhaven's ongoing care and rehabilitation efforts including covering the costs of avian veterinary care and treatments for sick and abused parrots entering the program and to help cover operational expenses to run the sanctuary.